BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             output_actions = nx.OutputActions()
             output_actions.append_action(nx.CreateArrayAction(nx.DataType.float32, [num_of_tuples], [num_of_components], output_array_path))

-6. Writing the Execute Implementation
+8. Writing the Execute Implementation
 -------------------------------------

-In `execute_impl`, you'll implement the core functionality of your filter.
+The `execute_impl` method holds the core functionality of the filter.
+This function is generally where the actual calculations are performed.

 **Example Execute Method:**
     This example sets the initialization value provided by the user into every index of the newly created output array.